 If we do not grant you access to all or some of your personal information, we will provide you with a written statement explaining why we denied your request for access.

 If you want to make a complaint about our handling of personal or credit information, we ask that you contact us first.
 We will then follow our Internal Dispute Resolution (IDR) process.

-► Request to speak with a manager or our Internal Dispute Resolution team at any time.
+- Request to speak with a manager or our Internal Dispute Resolution team at any time; or

 The contact details of the above-mentioned advocates are listed below: